mRcSchwering/magic-soup/docs/index.md

 ![random cells](./img/animation.gif)

-_Cell growth of 1000 cells with different genomes were simulated.
-Top row: Cell map showing all cells (left), cellline 1 (middle), and cellline 2 (right).
-Celline 1 was the fastest growing cell line when energy levels were high, celline 2 when they wer low.
-Middle and bottom rows: Development of total cell count and molecule species concentrations over time._
+_Cell growth of 1000 cells with different genomes was simulated.
+Top row: Cell maps showing all cells (left), cellline 1 (middle), and cellline 2 (right).
+Celline 1 was the fastest growing cell line at high energy levels, celline 2 at low energy levels.
+Middle and bottom rows: Development of total cell count and molecule concentrations over time._

 Proteins in this simulation are made up of catalytic, transporter, and regulatory domains.
 They are energetically coupled within the same protein and mostly follow Michaelis-Menten-Kinetics.